TULiberalArts/Creative-Writing/pages/poets-and-writers-series.md

 # meta-data variables
 title: Poets & Writers Series
 description: >-
+  Sponsored by the Temple University MFA Creative Writing Program, the Poets and Writers Series invites poets and fiction writers to read from their work to members of Temple community and Philadelphia arts scene.
 keywords: 'poets and writers, DuPlessis Lecture, events'
 # custom variables
 sidebar: false